GAUTHAM09012004/HANGMAN/README.md

 Usage:
 The program utilizes the pygame module for graphics and sound and the random module for word selection, sys module for system-specific functionality, time module for timing features, re module for pattern matching.

-Features:
-Randomly selects words for gameplay.
-Provides categories and levels for customization.
-Displays a graphical hangman image during gameplay.
-Gives feedback on correct and incorrect guesses.
-Offers the option to play the game again.

 Contributing:
 Contributions to the Hangman Game project are welcome.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.